HicResearch/TREEHOOSE/doc/operations/ServiceWorkbench.md

 ## Create Workspaces

-An admin in SWB needs to define workspace types and configurations before a researcher can use those configurations to create compute workspaces to perform research activities.
+An admin in SWB can define workspace types and configurations.
+A researcher can then use those configurations to create compute workspaces to perform research activities.

-To learn about operating workspaces, follow the [instructions](https://github.com/awslabs/service-workbench-on-aws/blob/v5.1.1/docs/Service_Workbench_User_Guide.pdf) from the official SWB user guide, pages 11-14.
+To learn about workspaces, follow the [instructions](https://github.com/awslabs/service-workbench-on-aws/blob/v5.1.1/docs/Service_Workbench_User_Guide.pdf) from the official SWB user guide, pages 11-14.